4 Ways to Beat the Winter Blues (S.A.D.), PLUS a Recipe for Happiness Herbal Tea!

 Nobody has ever felt better by eating a ton of sugar, processed foods, and high starchy carbs.
 Try your best to eat your veggies and be sure to get enough protein!

-4. Herbal Mood Boosting Tea
+4. Drink Nutritious Herbal Mood-Boosting Tea

 Here is a recipe for my favorite mood boosting herbal tea you can blend yourself that naturally helps create a more positive outlook and uplifted mood.

 Ingredients in Happiness Herbal Tea

 A note about the traditional herbalist's measurement in "parts": Measuring in parts simply means you get to choose which amount will comprise a part!
 If you want a large amount of bulk tea, for example, you could choose a cup to be a "part" and create your ratios accordingly.
 If you want only a small amount of tea, then just choose a small measuring tool, such as a tablespoon!

 Where I get my herbs: If I don't grow them or forage for them, I purchase my herbs from Starwest Botanicals!
 They have fast shipping, pay attention to sustainability, have excellent prices, and the quality is always terrific!

 The links below are to Amazon, for your convenience.